jhrush/UPNixConnect/README.md

 The primary goal of UPNixConnect is to automate and organize the use of .rdp connections with use of a yubikey smartcard readers on linux!

-Another goal of this project is to prevent the users ~/Downloads folder from becoming filled with .rdp files from various sessions.
+Another goal of this project is to prevent the users' ~/Downloads folder from becoming filled with .rdp files from various sessions.

 It also somewhat automates the task of connecting to a remote machine.